phylomeno/ansible-lab/README.md

 The command will ask for the ssh password which is `vagrant`.
 After entering this Ansible will perform an Ansible-ping with all nodes.

+## Lab Experiments

+Following some simple experiments to try out and investigate in order to get started.

-## Experiment 1: Distribute SSH Keys
+### Experiment 1: Distribute SSH Keys
 In this experiment we want to add an SSH key to the authorized_keys of each server.
 Let us first generate some ssh keys.

     ssh-keygen